fbpx

 4. The Evil Dead (1981, 2013)

 Vegetation has never been more outright evil.
 Or rapey.
 The depiction of the tree assault in the original Evil Dead is one of the reasons why the movie earned a banishment in the UK, as one of the most notable “video nasties”.
-Fede Alvarez brought back the evil tree and with his larger budget made the tree scene even more intense.
-Not an easy watch, in either case, this is the most extreme use of plants as horrible things that shouldn’t be trusted.
+Fede Alvarez brought back the evil tree, and with his larger budget, he made the tree scene even more intense.
+It is not an easy watch.
+In either case, this is the most extreme use of plants as horrible things that shouldn’t be trusted.

 3. The Ruins (2008)

-If the Evil Dead had the most evil plants, perhaps the Ruins has the scariest use of plants.
-A bunch of pretty teenagers trapped on an ancient temple with plants that have set out to consume the whole lot of them.
-And, if they try and flee the local tribesmen will shoot them.
+If the Evil Dead had the most evil plants, perhaps the Ruins had the scariest use of plants.
+A bunch of pretty teenagers trapped in an ancient temple with plants that have set out to consume the whole lot of them.
+And, if they try and flee, the local tribesmen will shoot them.
 The body horror involved is gruesome, and as a survival tale, this is a harrowing experience.
 The Ruins is an under-appreciated horror film.
 The best part?
 The cellphone mimic!
 So cruel!

 2. Little Shop of Horrors (1986)